 Experienced Haddon Heights attorney advises on visitation rights

 When parents divorce, the effect on their minor children may be devastating.
 Nothing can completely relieve the pain and confusion that often results, but promptly developing appropriate child support arrangements is the best way to move forward positively.
-Martone Law Group, LLC in Haddon Heights has the knowledge and experience to guide clients toward a resolution that encourages healthy communication after divorce and creates a supportive environment for sons and daughters.
+The Law Offices of Kelli M. Martone in Haddon Heights has the knowledge and experience to guide clients toward a resolution that encourages healthy communication after divorce and creates a supportive environment for sons and daughters.
 Kelli M. Martone has delivered valuable counsel to New Jersey clients for more than 15 years and is committed to establish a parenting plan that is truly in your child’s best interests.

 Creating a parenting plan that addresses legal and physical custody terms